sonodima/aobscan/README.md

 <br>

-> AOBscan is a library for multi-threaded AOB memory scanning
+> AOBscan is a library for multi-threaded AOB memory scanning, aimed at malware analysis and reverse
+> engineering.<br><br>
+> This library implements helpful features for scanning for patterns in data slices or object files sections. (allowing
+> for extremely fast scans)

 ## Features